Don't believe the hype – this rally was real. Here's why.

-Following are the week’s biggest winners and losers.
-Find out why shares of Amazon and Apple popped while Union Pacific and U.S. Steel dropped.
+Following are the day’s biggest winners and losers.
+Find out why shares of Long's and Panera popped while Tesoro and US Steel dropped.

-Here's the Thursday edition of the Fast Money Final Trade.
-The crew presents tomorrow's best trades, right now!
+Here's our Fast Money Final Trade.
+Our gang gives you tomorrow's best trades, right now!